tomuxmon/xml-mut/readme.md

 </Project>
 ```

 So instead you use xml-mut to do the work for you.
-You have seen some SQL in the past and this task should be trivial.
+You have seen some SQL in the past, and this task should be trivial.
 You brace yourself 💪 and write a simple XML mutation.

 ```sql
 GET Project/ItemGroup/PackageReference